Nookazon: Current release

-Nookazon is split into two main areas; one is the Nookazon website, which is constructed entirely from scratch; the other, the Nookazon Discord server, is built using Discord channels and bots.
-The Nookazon website is managed by Daniel Luu and two of his friends.
-The Nookazon Discord, which now has around 600,000 members, thirty volunteer moderators and is managed by Daniel Luu's friend Brandon.
+Nookazon is split into two main areas; one is the Nookazon website, which is constructed entirely from scratch and is managed by Daniel Luu and two of his friends; the other, the Nookazon Discord server, is built using channels and bots, and, (as of May 2026) has over 375,000 members, thirty volunteer moderators and is managed by Daniel Luu's friend Brandon.
 There is also a social media team, composed of three people, that manages Nookazon's social media accounts, compromising of their Instagram, Twitter, TikTok and Facebook profiles, as well as announcements about the website.
 The website has 270,000 daily unique users and reaches seven million page views a day.
 Daniel Luu has taken development of the site full time.
-He stated that "I’ve cut out a lot of hobbies, like watching YouTube, and spend most of my free time on the site.
-I don’t mind though, because I love working on it, and I would probably be making another app or website if it wasn’t Nookazon."
+He stated that "I've cut out a lot of hobbies, like watching YouTube, and spend most of my free time on the site.
+I don't mind though, because I love working on it, and I would probably be making another app or website if it wasn't Nookazon."

 In October 2020, Nookazon held "Spookazon" events, various competitions based around Halloween.